-Cacao nibs in their raw state contain so many nutrients such as lots of antioxidants and important minerals as well as vitamins.
+Chocolate nibs in their raw state contain so many nutrients such as lots of antioxidants and important minerals as well as vitamins.

-The fruit of this tree is where cacao seeds or beans come from.
+The fruit of this tree is where cacao beans will come from.

-for further processing or eaten "as is".
+Shelled cacao beans are the "nib" and are ready for further processing or eaten "as is".

 In its raw and unadultered state, this food is actually a valuable and

-And when processed at low temperatures this protects its antioxidants, vitamins, and minerals.
+When processed at low temperatures this protects its antioxidants, vitamins, and minerals.

 Besides magnesium, other essential minerals are present in cacao nibs such as calcium, zinc, iron, copper, and potassium.

-And in its raw state it contains B vitamins and vitamin E.
+In its raw state it contains B vitamins and vitamin E.

 Theobromine is the sister molecule of caffeine and is less of a stimulant.

 Experiments have shown that these stimulants are far different when consumed raw or are low temperature dried rather than roasted.